Prompt-Driven Building Footprint Extraction in Aerial Images with Offset-Building Model: Introduction

 \section{Introduction}

-The problem of Building Footprint Extraction (BFE) has a history of over a decade, which can benefit 3D building modeling, building change detection, and building height estimation \cite{a1,a2,a3,a4,a5}.
+The problem of Building Footprint Extraction (BFE) has a history of over a decade, which can benefit 3D building modeling, building change detection, and building height estimation \cite{a1,a2,a3,a4,a5}, and there were many meaningful researches about cities\cite{landprice, urbanregion,huang2022evaluation}.
 Early studies extract building footprints by measuring geometric features and traditional machine learning methods\cite{a6}.
-These kinds of methods\cite{a7},\cite{a8} usually limited by discriminating shallow features.
+These kinds of methods\cite{a7,a8} usually limited by discriminating shallow features and cannot be applied in a larger scale.
 Recently, deep learning based building related methods populate in solving BFE problems \cite{a9, a10, a11}.
 This kind of methods focus on near-nadir images where building roofs and footprints are nearly vertical or roof-to-footprint offsets are very small.
-However, demanding shotting angles of satellites make near-nadir images hard to be derived.
+However, demanding shooting angles of satellites make near-nadir images hard to be derived.
+In other words, if models can extract footprints in off-nadir images, the production cost of obtaining remote sensing images through photography will be lowered.

 To solve this problem, Wang \etal\cite{a12} propose a model called Learning Offset Vector (LOFT) and a related dataset BONAI in 2023.
 LOFT provides a new idea to solve the BFE problem.
 It simulates footprint-labelling process of human, extracting a roof and a roof-to-footprint offset, and then utilizing both outputs, directly drag the roof to its footprint in the direction of offset.
 The LOFT model adopts a two-stage instance segmentation structure similar to Mask RCNN\cite{a13}, featuring an offset head based on convolution and Region of Interest Align (ROI Align).
-Based on his idea, BFE problem found a new solution.
+Under the similar idea of LOFT, Weijia Li proposed MLS-BRN\cite{MLSBRN}, a multi-level supervised building reconstruction network which allows more kinds of annotated building dataset involved in training the same model.

 However, when extending such method to large-scale data production, such idea suffers from poor generalization.
+Additionally, the unstable performance of NMS algorithms will make the outputs of these end-to-end models hardly be applied in data production.
 As illustrated in \cref{fig.0}, this image is from real data production, whose shooting location and other camera related information are unknown towards the model.
-Apart from plenty of mistakes made by instance-level models, hyper-parameters of NMS often let data producers in a dilemma: higher output score thresholds of NMS will miss more samples, while lower scores let them hard to select correct instances.
+Within the given images, apart from plenty of mistakes made by instance-level models, hyperparameters of NMS often let data producers in a dilemma: higher output score thresholds of NMS will miss more samples, while lower scores let them hard to select correct instances.